All voting in Oregon is by mail. Ballots must be received or mailed with a valid post mark by 8 p.m. on Election Day.

 Project Vote Smart has a Government 101 tutorial and a section For Teachers with classroom resources.

-ICPSR Resources for Instructors includes exercises (modules) for classroom use on Voting Behavior in the 2012, 2008 and 2004 elections, and a Data-Driven Learning Guide on Voter Turnout in the U.S. These utilize statistical data sets (subscription database; while the modules are openly available, some of the data sets may only be available to the OSU community).
+ICPSR Resources for Instructors includes exercises (modules) for classroom use on Voting Behavior in elections from 2004-2020, and a Data-Driven Learning Guide on Voter Turnout in the U.S. These utilize statistical data sets (subscription database; while the modules are openly available, some of the data sets may only be available to the OSU community).

-Learn about Elections and Voting on USA.gov.
+Learn about Elections and Voting on Vote.gov.
 Links to general information, educational materials for kids and educators, information about the Electoral College and Election History, and more.